jordanBTCplz/not-yeti/README.md

 python3 bip39_account.py
 ```

 Default path `m/84h/0h/0h`.
-Add `--xprv` only on the air-gap box if you need the account xprv.
+Add `--xprv` to the end of 'python3 bip39_account.py' only on the air-gap box if you need the account xprv.

 Address 0 is `m/84h/0h/0h/0/0` (account → receive branch → index 0).
 Core import: